New! Pandemic Precarities Report

 The research team used two data collection strategies.
 First, the team developed and implemented a telephone survey among the non-status and previously non-status households receiving support from the FCJ Refugee Centre.
 Second, the team conducted in-depth interviews with 27 of the survey respondents via zoom.

 The first community report, Pandemic Precarities, presents data from the FCJ-CEP survey.
-A second report will offer an analysis of material from the in-depth interviews.
-These materials will also be posted on the FCJ website.
+A second report, Multiple Jeopardy, offers an analysis 27 in-depth interviews.
+These materials are also posted on the FCJ website.

 The research was supported by a SSHRC Partnership Engage COVID-19 Special Initiative grant and the FCJ Refugee Centre.